 Whether you’re a novice or an expert, you certainly won’t have any trouble finding a golf course at Disney World.
 There are three main golf courses that have 18-hole championship layouts: Magnolia Golf Course, Palm Golf Course and Lake Buena Vista Golf Course.
 The 9-hole layout at Oak Trail Course is recommended for beginners and families with children.
 At Oak Trail, you can try your hand at FootGolf, which combines a 9-hole golf course with soccer balls.
 Reservations should be made in advance.

 For mini-golf fans, pick from a Winter Summerland course that features Santa and his elves year-round, or the Fantasia Gardens course that stars hippos in tutus, marching broomsticks and ballerina ostriches.
-Leap and I love mini-golf as a date night or a round of fun with the whole family.
-There can often be wait times in the evenings or on weekends, so be prepared to entertain yourselves for a bit (don't worry — there are plenty of tables to relax at while you wait).
+Whether you are there for a date night, or time with the family, there will be fun for everyone.
+Wait times tend to be high in the evenings and weekends, so prepare in advance.

 For the Food Connoisseur